Skip to main content

 Asset locking

-Implementing asset locking for temporary restrictions:
+Implementing asset locking for temporary restrictions.

 operation lock_asset(type: text, account_id: byte_array, amount: big_integer) {